synapsec-ai/llm-defender-subnet/README.md

 ## Quickstart

-This repository requires python3.11 or higher.
-Each capability has a separate miner and validator script.
+This repository requires python3.10 or higher.

 Installation:
 ```